Book Now, Pay Later! Pay for your Escape in 3 interest-free payments with Affirm.

 Nickerson State Park

-5 hours from the New York campervan rental site, Cape Cod is the quintessential summer vacation.
+5 hours from our New York camper van rental hub site, Cape Cod is the quintessential summer vacation.
 Expansive beaches, quaint oceanside towns, miles of off-road bike paths, ice cream shops, and seafood galore – there is something for everyone.
 The popularity of the beaches and proximity to Boston means that many areas of the Cape can be quite crowded, especially at the height of summer.
-You may want to keep that in mind when planning your New England waterfront camping trip.
+You may want to keep that in mind when planning your waterfront camping trip in Massachusetts.

 Nickerson State Park in Brewster offers a serene setting to escape the crowds.
 Sites are wooded, many with excellent privacy.
 The park itself has 8 kettle ponds to explore, swim, paddle, and fish.
 There is a network of bike paths within the park and the Cape Cod Rail Trail that passes through the park entrance (and leads all the way to Wellfleet, a great way to explore towns and beaches without worrying about parking and traffic!).
 Oceanfront and Cape Cod Bay beaches are very close, and the unique and quirky vibe of Provincetown is only 40 minutes away.